-Fair for Its Day: The series was actually comparatively feminist by the standards of the time — especially "Jo's Boys", which is set in a co-ed college, struggles openly with the concepts of gender equality, and comes to some surprisingly modern conclusions.
-In particular, Annie aka Nan is portrayed as a capable and independent woman who, despite caring for Tommy as an old friend, views him bringing up their Childhood Marriage Promise with open amusement, choosing to pursue her medical studies instead and ending up a successful single doctor — all the while Daisy's own choice to marry her Victorious Childhood Friend Nat and become a House Wife is also seen as valid and worthy of respect.
+- Fair for Its Day: The series was actually comparatively feminist by the standards of the time — especially "Jo's Boys", which is set in a co-ed college, struggles openly with the concepts of gender equality, and comes to some surprisingly modern conclusions.
+In particular, Annie aka Nan is portrayed as a capable and independent young woman who treats Tommy Bangs' insistence on their Childhood Marriage Promise with open amusement, choosing to pursue her medical studies instead and ending up a successful single doctor.
+All the while Daisy's own choice to marry her Childhood Friend Nat and become a Housewife is also seen as valid and worthy of respect.

 "Girls write to ask who the Little Women will marry, as if that were the only aim of a woman's life.
 I won't marry Jo to Laurie to please anyone."

 - Narm Charm: Little Women plots a course through wildly extravagant and sentimental prose, Aesops (some of them rather questionable) in nearly every chapter... and comes out as a gripping romantic drama with a deserved place in the highest pantheon of American literature.

 - Shipping Goggles: Jo puts on her Beth/Laurie shipping goggles in the chapter "Tender Troubles."